ezEngine/docs-src/pages/samples/monster-attack/devlog-2.md

 <video src="media/devlog2/ma-dl2-Spike_Trap.mp4" width=600 controls></video>

 The most flexible way to do these things, is to just use [custom C++ components](../../docs/custom-code/cpp/custom-cpp-component.md) for everything.
-However, I want to test out our other infrastructure as well, for example the new [visual scripting](../../docs/custom-code/visual-script/visual-script-overview.md), the [state machines](../../docs/ai/state-machine-asset.md), and so on, so the goal is to prefer those, and only use C++ for the things that really need it.
+However, I want to test out our other infrastructure as well, for example the new [visual scripting (TODO)](../../docs/custom-code/visual-script/visual-script-overview.md), the [state machines](../../docs/ai/state-machine-asset.md), and so on, so the goal is to prefer those, and only use C++ for the things that really need it.

 At the moment I only have two custom C++ components, one for the player logic and one for the monsters.
 The former mostly does [input handling](../../docs/input/input-overview.md) and forwarding to the [character controller](../../docs/physics/jolt/special/jolt-character-controller.md), the latter mainly does the path finding and steering.